 Nichelle WigginsLPC Clinical Supervisor

-Nichelle Wiggins, LPC, has over 20 years of experience in Social Work and Mental Health, providing evidence-based treatment for children, adolescents, and adults managing Depression, Anxiety, OCD, Trauma, ADHD, and more.
-She fosters an accepting, collaborative therapeutic environment and advocates for families seeking support for their child’s emotional and social needs.
+Nichelle Wiggins, LPC, brings over 20 years of experience in Social Work and Mental Health, providing evidence-based care for children, adolescents, and adults managing Depression, Anxiety, OCD, Trauma, ADHD, and more.
+She creates an accepting, collaborative therapeutic environment while advocating for families navigating their child’s emotional and social needs.
+Specializing in OCD and anxiety-related disorders, she utilizes Cognitive Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT), Exposure and Response Prevention (ERP), and Habit Reversal Training (HRT).
+Her background spans Family-Based Services, hospital Crisis Management, Elementary School Counseling, and Partial Hospitalization/Intensive Outpatient programs, and she currently serves clients in private practice across New Jersey, Pennsylvania, and Delaware.

 Schante' Frazier